 Integration and dissemination

-Integration and comparison of insights from the different case studies, as well as dissemination of findings through scientific articles, movies, policy papers, this website and others, will be done by the project staff and postdoc researchers throughout the project.
+Integration and comparison of insights from the different case studies, as well as dissemination of findings through scientific articles, movies, policy papers, this website and others, are constantly being done by the project staff and postdoc researchers throughout the project.
 You can find all outputs under publications.

 photo by Laura Giraldo-Martinez